tpoisot/ms_pop_networks/ms_pop.md

 # The dynamic nature of ecological interaction networks

 Recent studies on the sensitivity of network structure to environmental change provide some context for the study of dynamic networks. @menke2012 showed that the structure of a plant–frugivore network changed along a forest–farmland gradient.
 At the edges between two habitats, species were on average less specialized and interacted more evenly with a larger number of partners than they did in habitat cores.
-Differences in network structure have also been observed within forest strata that differ in their proximity to the canopy and visitation by birds [@schleuning2011]. @tylianakis2007 reports a *stronger* signal of spatial interaction turnover when working with quantitative rather than binary interactions, highlighting the importance of *measuring* rather than assuming the existence of interactions.
-@eveleigh2007 demonstrated that outbreaks of the spruce budworm were associated with changes in the structure of its trophic network, both in terms of species observed and their interactions. @poisot2011b used a microbial system of hosts and pathogens to study the impact of productivity gradients on realized infection; when the species were moved from high to medium to low productivity, some interactions were lost and others were
+Differences in network structure have also been observed within forest strata that differ in their proximity to the canopy and visitation by birds [@schleuning2011]. @tylianakis2007 reports a *stronger* signal of spatial interaction turnover when working with quantitative rather than binary interactions, highlighting the importance of *measuring* rather than assuming (or simply reporting) the existence of interactions.  @eveleigh2007 demonstrated that outbreaks of the spruce budworm were associated with changes in the structure of its trophic network, both in terms of species observed and their interactions. @poisot2011b used a microbial system of hosts and pathogens to study the impact of productivity gradients on realized infection; when the species were moved from high to medium to low productivity, some interactions were lost and others were